-Operating Permit or for renewal of an Operating Permit and the time the Operating Permit is approved or renewed.
+- the production allowable per contiguous controlled acre as described under Rule 5.2 multiplied by the number of contiguous controlled acres established for the utility under Subsection (b) of this rule; MINUS - (2) any amounts authorized under a Historic Use Permit for any well or well system of the retail public utility within the CCN or corporate boundaries. - (d) The contiguous controlled acreage of a retail public utility under Subsection (a) of this rule, which will likely change over time, shall be calculated by the General Manager during the period of time between the filing of an administratively complete application for an Operating Permit or for renewal of an Operating Permit and the time the Operating Permit is approved or renewed. - (e) If a retail public utility has a CCN that overlaps wholly or partially with another political subdivision's corporate boundaries, the overlapping acreage not assigned to the permits of individual landowners within those boundaries will be assigned to the CCN holder unless: - (1) the CCN holder has not been issued an Operating Permit utilizing the acreage; and - (2) the CCN holder has agreed in writing that the political subdivision may utilize the acreage in lieu of the CCN holder. - (f) The District will authorize a political subdivision to utilize acreage within its corporate boundaries that overlaps with the CCN of another retail public utility only to the extent and duration allowed by the CCN holder in a written agreement under Subsection (e).
+A political subdivision's Operating Permit is subject to an acreage and corresponding groundwater production reduction in the future if the CCN holder seeks to assert its right to any overlapping acreage, and the political subdivision expressly assumes the risk of such reductions in investing in its well and related infrastructure. - (g) For an investor-owned utility or non-profit water supply corporation that provides retail water service but is exempt from the requirement to obtain a CCN from the Public Utility Commission of Texas and is registered as an exempt utility with that agency, the maximum contiguous controlled acreage that may be assigned under Rule 5.2 to an Operating Permit is determined by the combined acreage of the properties to which the utility is actually providing retail water service at the time the Operating Permit is approved or renewed, subtracting out all annual groundwater production authorization recognized under any permit held by an individual landowner and the acreage of a tract with a registered exempt well that is receiving retail water service from the utility. - (h) For any situation in which the Public Utility Commission of Texas has approved dual certification for two retail public utilities for providing retail water service to a designated geographic area:

-- (ed) If a retail public utility has a CCN that overlaps wholly or partially with another political subdivision's corporate boundaries, the overlapping acreage not assigned to the permits of individual landowners within those boundaries will be assigned to the CCN holder unless: - (1) the CCN holder has not been issued an Operating Permit utilizing the acreage: ander - the CCN holder has agreed in writing that the political subdivision may utilize the acreage in lieu of the CCN holder. - (fe) The District will authorize a political subdivision to utilize acreage within its corporate boundaries that overlaps with the CCN of another retail public utility only to the extent and duration allowed by the CCN holder in a written agreement under Subsection (d).
-A political subdivision's Operating Permit is subject to an acreage and corresponding groundwater production reduction in the future if the CCN holder seeks to assert its right to any overlapping acreage, and expressly assumes the risk of such reductions in investing in its well and related infrastructure. - (gf) For an investor-owned utility or non-profit water supply corporation that provides retail water service but is exempt from the requirement to obtain a CCN from the Public Utility Commission of Texas and is registered as an exempt utility with that agency, the maximum contiguous controlled acreage that may be assigned under Rule 5.2 to an Operating Permit is determined by the combined acreage of the properties to which the utility is actually providing retail water service at the time the Operating Permit is approved or renewed, subtracting out all annual groundwater production authorization recognized under any permit held by an individual landowner and the acreage of a tract with a registered exempt well that is receiving retail water service from the utility. - (he) For any situation in which the Public Utility Commission of Texas has approved dual certification for two retail public utilities for providing retail water service to a designated geographic area: - (4)(1) any acreage associated with a property to which a first utility is actually providing service or to which the first utility is obligated to provide service pursuant to a written agreement with the second dual-certified utility shall be assigned to the first utility; - (5)(2) any acreage associated with a property to which a second utility is actually providing service or to which the second utility is obligated to provide service pursuant to a written agreement with the first dual-certified utility shall be assigned to the second utility; and - (6)(3) all remaining acreage in the area of dual-certification will be split equally between the two utilities.
+- (1) any acreage associated with a property to which a first utility is actually providing service or to which the first utility is obligated to provide service pursuant to a written agreement with the second dual-certified utility shall be assigned to the first utility; - (2) any acreage associated with a property to which a second utility is actually providing service or to which the second utility is obligated to provide service pursuant to a written agreement with the first dual-certified utility shall be assigned to the second utility; and - (3) all remaining acreage in the area of dual-certification will be split equally between the two utilities.